3DCoded/Happy-Hare/Statistics-and-Consumption-Counters.md

 It is harmless for this to be specified multiple times because it doesn't reset so you could include in a macro if you wanted.
 You can also optionally specify `PAUSE=1` to the setup command.
 This will turn the warning into an MMU pause/error.
 Whilst this is not the default it could be useful if you need to take proactive action such as emptying a purge tray for example.

+> [!NOTE]
+> LIMIT=-1 turns off limit checking.
+It can also be used on existing counters to temporarily turn off the limit.

 ### Counting:

 > MMU_STATS COUNTER=cutter_blade INCR=1